Among people who have used or currently use intravenous drugs, one in three young adults and three in four older adults are Hepatitis C-infected.

 Learn through example by watching any of six following vignettes.
 Each unique scenario features a trained motivational interviewer speaking with a patient at risk for hepatitis C. The videos represent a diverse group of backgrounds and life experiences.

-Through MI, the interviewers help their patients develop intrinsic motivation to receive HCV testing and to feel positive about making responsible health decision.
+Through MI, the interviewers help their patients develop intrinsic motivation to receive HCV testing and to feel positive about making responsible health decisions.

 - Henry, age 66.
 He prides himself on being health conscious.
 Henry briefly used heroin while stationed oversees during the Vietnam war.